 Exit assessments provide:

-- A compilation of the skills and knowledge acquired upon graduation from an EWDJT program.
+- A compilation of the skills and knowledge acquired upon graduation from an JT program.

 - Background information.